ngoduykhanh/wireguard-ui/README.md

 Set the `SESSION_SECRET` environment variable to a random value.

+To use custom `wg.conf` template set the `WG_CONF_TEMPLATE` environment variable to a path to such file.
+Make sure `wireguard-ui` will be able to work with it - use [default template](templates/wg.conf) for reference.

 In order to sent the wireguard configuration to clients via email, set the following environment variables:

 - using SendGrid API